Atari 8-bit computers: Tramiel takeover, declining market

 Commodore founder Jack Tramiel resigned in January 1984 and in July, he purchased the Atari consumer division from Warner for an extremely low price.
+No cash was required, and instead Warner had the right to purchase $240 million in long-term notes and warrants, and Tramiel had an option to buy up to $100 million in Warner stock.
 When Tramiel took over, the high-end XL models were canceled and the low-end XLs were redesigned into the XE series.
 Nearly all research, design, and prototype projects were canceled, including the Amiga-based 1850XLD.
 Tramiel focused on developing the 68000-based Atari ST computer line and recruiting former Commodore engineers to work on it.

 Atari sold about 700,000 computers in 1984 compared to Commodore's two million.
 As his new company prepared to ship the Atari ST in 1985, Tramiel stated that sales of Atari 8-bit computers were "very, very slow".
 They were never an important part of Atari's business compared to video games, and it is possible that the 8-bit line was never profitable for the company though almost 1.5 million computers had been sold by early 1986.

 By that year, the Atari software market was decreasing in size.
 Antic magazine stated in May 1985 that it had received many letters complaining that software companies were ignoring the Atari market, and urged readers to contact the companies' leaders.
 "The Atari 800 computer has been in existence since 1979.
 Six years is a pretty long time for a computer to last.
 Unfortunately, its age is starting to show", ANALOG Computing wrote in February 1986.
 The magazine stated that while its software library was comparable in size to that of other computers, "now—and even more so in the future—there is going to be less software being made for the Atari 8-bit computers", warning that 1985 only saw a "trickle" of major new titles and that 1986 "will be even leaner".

 Computer Gaming World that month stated "games don't come out for the Atari first anymore".
 In April, the magazine published a survey of ten game publishers which found that they planned to release 19 Atari games in 1986, compared to 43 for Commodore 64, 48 for Apple II, 31 for IBM PC, 20 for Atari ST, and 24 for Amiga.
 Companies stated that one reason for not publishing for Atari was the unusually high amount of software piracy on the computer, partly caused by the Happy Drive.
 The magazine warned later that year, "Is this the end for Atari 800 games?
 It certainly looks like it might be from where I write".
 In 1987, MicroProse confirmed that it would not release Gunship for the Atari 8-bits, stating that the market was too small.